Accretion disk: Manifestations

 Accretion disks are a ubiquitous phenomenon in astrophysics; active galactic nuclei, protoplanetary disks, and gamma ray bursts all involve accretion disks.
 These disks very often give rise to astrophysical jets coming from the vicinity of the central object.
 Jets are an efficient way for the star-disk system to shed angular momentum without losing too much mass.

-The most spectacular accretion disks found in nature are those of active galactic nuclei and of quasars, which are thought to be massive black holes at the center of galaxies.
+The most prominent accretion disks are those of active galactic nuclei and of quasars, which are thought to be massive black holes at the center of galaxies.
 As matter enters the accretion disc, it follows a trajectory called a tendex line, which describes an inward spiral.
-This is because particles rub and bounce against each other in a turbulent flow, causing frictional heating which radiates energy away, reducing the particles' angular momentum, allowing the particle to drift inwards, driving the inward spiral.
+This is because particles rub and bounce against each other in a turbulent flow, causing frictional heating which radiates energy away, reducing the particles' angular momentum, allowing the particle to drift inward, driving the inward spiral.
 The loss of angular momentum manifests as a reduction in velocity; at a slower velocity, the particle must adopt a lower orbit.

 As the particle falls to this lower orbit, a portion of its gravitational potential energy is converted to increased velocity and the particle gains speed.
 Thus, the particle has lost energy even though it is now travelling faster than before; however, it has lost angular momentum.
-As a particle orbits closer and closer, its velocity increases, as velocity increases frictional heating increases as more and more of the particle's potential energy (relative to the black hole) is radiated away; the accretion disk of a black hole is hot enough to emit X-rays just outside the event horizon.
+As a particle orbits closer and closer, its velocity increases; as velocity increases frictional heating increases as more and more of the particle's potential energy (relative to the black hole) is radiated away; the accretion disk of a black hole is hot enough to emit X-rays just outside the event horizon.

 The large luminosity of quasars is believed to be a result of gas being accreted by supermassive black holes.
 Elliptical accretion disks formed at tidal disruption of stars can be typical in galactic nuclei and quasars.
 The accretion process can convert about 10 percent to over 40 percent of the mass of an object into energy as compared to around 0.7 percent for nuclear fusion processes.
 In close binary systems the more massive primary component evolves faster and has already become a white dwarf, a neutron star, or a black hole, when the less massive companion reaches the giant state and exceeds its Roche lobe.
 A gas flow then develops from the companion star to the primary.
 Angular momentum conservation prevents a straight flow from one star to the other and an accretion disk forms instead.

 Accretion disks surrounding T Tauri stars or Herbig stars are called protoplanetary disks because they are thought to be the progenitors of planetary systems.
 The accreted gas in this case comes from the molecular cloud out of which the star has formed rather than a companion star.